Input Power versus Dissipated Power

 Between these the total load and heat source size, Aavid Genie can produce a good estimation for the technology selection portion of your heat sink design project.

-After you select your heat sink and flow definition, you’ll have the ability to place individual devices in the “Heat Source” page.
-You can drag, copy, and edit your heat sources to more closely match how your board or heat loads actually interface with your heat sink.
+After you select and design your heat sink, input your flow rate and determine if you will have a duct or flow bypass, you’ll have the ability to place individual devices in the “Heat Source” page.
+You can drag, copy, and edit your heat sources to more closely match how your heat loads actually interface with your heat sink.

 Speaking of interface, you can also add a thermal interface resistance from a thermal interface material (TIM).
 For those that live and breathe TIMs, Aavid Genie is working on expanding its powers to help you with TIM selection.
 But for now, Aavid Genie only has an input for interface resistance.